-The 578-acre Mineral Springs unit is located in the Klickitat River Canyon downstream from the Soda Springs unit.
-Elevation rises from 500 feet at the river to 1,500 feet at the canyon rims.
-The area is mostly timbered with Oregon white oak, ponderosa pine, and some Douglas fir.
+Mineral Springs is located in the Klickitat River Canyon.
+The 1,108-acre area is mostly Oregon white oak, ponderosa pine woodlands and some Douglas fir.
 Grasslands occur on south slopes.
-Running through the unit and parallel to the river are a railroad track, a state highway, and a private logging road.
-Wildlife include deer, grouse, turkeys, and many songbirds associated with the riparian habitat.
+Wildlife species include deer, grouse, turkeys and many songbirds associated with the riparian habitat.
 The chimney of an old water bottling plant on the property is a roost site for Vaux’s swifts.
-Public use is primarily for fishing and hunting, including a boat access site with overnight camping.
+Public use is primarily for fishing and hunting, with a boat access site and overnight camping.

 Birds of Prey

 Driving Directions From Klickitat, go 2.2 mi. east on State Highway 142 to the entrance of the Mineral Springs river access site.

 Parking/Restroom Information Parking is permitted along the road and in camping areas.
 A vault toilet is maintained in the campground.